status-im/status-go/geth/jail/README.md

 ### Fetch support

-Fetch API is implemented using http://github.com/status-im/ottoext/fetch package.
+Fetch API is implemented in a similar way using the same loop.
 When Cell is created, corresponding handlers are registered within VM and associated event loop.

 Due to asynchronous nature of Fetch API, the following code will return
 immediately:

     cell.Run(`fetch('http://example.com/').then(function(data) { ... })`)

-### and callback function in a promise will be executed in a event loop in the
+and callback function in a promise will be executed in a event loop in the background.
-backgrounds.
 Thus, it's user responsibility to register a corresponding callback function before:

     cell.Set("__captureSuccess", func(res otto.Value) { ... })